Anantara Chiang Mai Resort

 Sarah Baxter (Staff)

 At the time that I visited the Anantara in Chiang Mai it had just enjoyed a seemingly smooth transition from its previous glory as the Chedi Chiang Mai.
 This property was an unexpected gem in my recent travels in Thailand.
-The location, right in the center of the old town of Chiang Mai, sitting directly on the Ping River is a massive selling point.
+The location, right in the centre of the old town of Chiang Mai, sitting directly on the Ping River is a massive selling point.
 It is a great place to soak up the atmosphere of the city, best enjoyed from the Thai restaurant on the river edge watching floating lanterns, city lights and the boat life.
 It is an understated, yet sophisticated hotel, with a relaxed feel.
 The outside looks almost camouflaged, yet at night the place has a mystical glow with subtle, soft lighting and candles floating on the water.
 Choose from a Kasara Suite or Deluxe Room; both have balconies, but with varying views and with the Suites enjoying a more spacious setup.
 Given its location, it is amazingly peaceful within the confines of the hotel.

 Victoria Hogg (Staff)